Dog behaviour expert on BBC radio Solent

 We always had a dog in the family when I was a child, but I did not have my own dog as an adult until my partner and I bought a chocolate Labrador puppy about eight years ago.
 We called him Charlie.
 He was a very challenging puppy and it quickly became clear to us that we didn’t know as much about training as we thought and our knowledge of training techniques was very out of date.
 As a result all three of us became very stressed.
 That’s how I met Denise and was introduced to reward based training methods.
 This helped us to turn a corner and start to build a positive relationship with Charlie.
 We started to attend her puppy classes and carried on through to the advanced classes, even taking part in some training demonstrations at charity dog shows.

 It was through my experiences with Charlie that I became interested in positive reward based training and learning about dog behaviour.
 Denise asked if I would help out at some of her classes and five years later I am still here, assisting on Thursdays and occasionally at other classes.
 In 2014 I decided to stop pretending that my enthusiasm for training was just a hobby and now work with dogs full time, running my own business as well as working for Paws in Hand.
-My goal for the coming year is to work towards achieving professional accreditation.
+I am a full member of the IMDT (Institute of Modern Dog Trainers).

 I enjoy being able to pass on the knowledge I’ve gained and get enormous satisfaction from helping owners and their dogs to succeed.
 I look forward to meeting you and your dogs at class.